ipeters90/restful-node-api/README.md

 # REST Node API

-A REST api built with Node.js using the Express.js framework and and MongoDB (using the Mongoose ODM).
+A token-based REST api built with Node.js using the Express.js framework and and MongoDB (using the Mongoose ODM).
 This api provides a secure interface for user info retrieval, updating, new user creation and removal.

 + Install all dependencies